PackFitter

 Cold weather, laptop, extra shoes

-For most travelers, a 20–30L bag is the ideal size for a 3-day or weekend trip.
+For most travelers, a 20–30L bag is the ideal size for a 3-day trip.
 A smaller bag (15–20L) doubles as a personal item on most airlines, saving overhead bin space and bag fees.
 Size up to 25–35L if you're adding cold-weather layers, a laptop, or extra shoes — these are the items that push a short trip past personal-item territory.

 Airline fit for 3 day trip bags